Application map

 The App Insights team consulted with me on the project, requesting a redesign to solve the problems with their V1 design.

-After brainstorming with the PM and Dev team, I began by creating rough wireframes to explore the addition of an on-demand context pane to display additional node info, using a card-based visualization that identified the most problematic issues and sorted them to the top of the list.
+After brainstorming with the PM and Dev team, I began by creating rough wireframes to explore the addition of an on-demand context pane to display additional info about each node, using a card-based visualization that identified the most problematic issues and sorted them to the top of the list.

 Market research revealed many existing application-based topologies favored clean circular nodes, which I adopted to optimize the map layout for scale.
 I added health info on the nodes and the connections between the nodes to quickly help identify problem areas.
 An adjacent historical timeline showing deployments and alerts was later cut due to development constraints.

-Since I had entered the high-fidelity mockup stage, I created style-guides for the map nodes and colors, to share with our front-end Developers, and I worked with them on a day-to-day basis to ensure code consistency with my design goals.
+After I had entered the high-fidelity mockup stage, I created style-guides for the map nodes and colors, to share with our front-end Developers, working with them on a day-to-day basis to ensure code consistency with my design goals.

 Research validated that the UX had improved across every measure, however, users with large app systems complained that the density of their data on the map canvas made it difficult to isolate hot spots.
 I responded by creating a filtering capability to narrow on what mattered and the ability to save or load filtered views to use later or to share.